 Allowed on the Confederation Trail?

-No, unless a person is operating the power-assisted bicycle between April 1 and November 30th of the same year.
+Yes, but only if operating a power-assisted bicycle between April 1 and November 30th of the same year.

 |Description||Combines bicycle pedal power with electric motor assistance.||

 Are low-powered motorcycles (LSM) such as mopeds and scooters.
 Mopeds rely on motor power and may be equipped with pedals.
 LSMs rely on motor power and are generally not equipped with bicycle-style pedals.